Entanglement Routing Based on Fidelity Curves: Mutipartite entanglement distribution

-Assuming that we already found the optimal fidelity-curves between any two nodes in the network, one can easily find the fidelity-curve associated with multipartite entanglement distribution for a given source node and any tree nodes.
-What is left for us to do is to test all possible source nodes, as implemented in Algorithm \ref{alg:Tree}, suggesting that the run time of such an approach will grow linearly with the number of nodes in the network.
+Assuming that we already found the optimal fidelity curves between any two nodes in the network, one can easily find the fidelity curve associated with multipartite entanglement distribution for a given source node and any tree nodes~\cite{Bugalho2023}.
+One has to test all possible source nodes, which suggests that the run time of such an approach will grow linearly with the number of nodes in the network.
 Fig.~\ref{fig5} shows the run time as a function of the number of nodes in our implementation.
 In most cases, the run time is either linear or slightly sub-linear, with the exception of the single ebit distribution model in random geometric graphs, which exhibits an almost constant run time with respect to the number of nodes.
-This is due to the small number of valid paths connecting two nodes in such model.
+This is due to the small number of valid paths connecting two nodes in such a model.